papasy228/Minesweeper/README.md

 # Minesweeper
-Custom Minesweeper game I wrote for my CSX class.
+Custom Minesweeper game I wrote for my CSX class :thumbsup:.

 ## Usage
 Game has to be run with args[0] = size of board and args[1] = bombfile